US Army soldier who died less than 3 weeks before end of WWII in Europe posthumously awarded medals

 A U.S. Army private who fought in World War II and died less than three weeks before the Nazis surrendered, ending the war in the European theater, was posthumously awarded medals Wednesday.

-Rep. Andy Barr, R-Ky., presented the medals to the fallen soldier’s brother, retired U.S. Army Colonel Donald C. Hardy at his home in Irvine, Kentucky.
+Rep. Andy Barr, R-Ky., presented the medals to the fallen soldier’s brother, retired U.S. Army Col. Donald C. Hardy, at his home in Irvine, Kentucky.

-Hardy’s brother, U.S. Army Private Gordon Lee Hardy, was just shy of 20 when he was killed in action on April 18, 1945, near Leipzig, Germany.
+Hardy’s brother, U.S. Army Pvt.
+Gordon Lee Hardy, was just shy of 20 when he was killed in action on April 18, 1945, near Leipzig, Germany.
 The Nazis surrendered on May 7, 1945.

 "Over seven decades later, I am honored to finally deliver long-overdue recognition for Private Hardy’s extraordinary service that his family deserves," Congressman Barr said in a statement provided to Fox News.
 "Private Hardy was part of our greatest generation and gave the ultimate sacrifice so that all generations that came after him would have their freedoms and way of life preserved.
 His story is an inspiration and no matter how many decades pass, his legacy and impact will never be forgotten."